microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDirectoryRole.md

 ```

 ### -ScopedMembers
-.
+Members of this directory role that are scoped to administrative units.
+Read-only.
+Nullable.
-To construct, see NOTES section for SCOPEDMEMBERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SCOPEDMEMBERS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphScopedRoleMembership[]